Seeding Backups to Azure Blob Storage

-- Add an Azure Blob storage, as described in Adding Azure Blob Storage.
+- Add an Azure Blob storage, as described in section Adding Azure Blob Storage.

-- Edit the scale-out backup repository used for offloading the data, and change your Azure Data Box object storage to the Azure Blob storage that you have created in the previous step.
+- Edit settings of the object storage repository or scale-out backup repository used for offloading the data, and change your Azure Data Box object storage to the Azure Blob storage that you have created in the previous step.

 - Enable importing backups from Azure Blob storage and wait for the synchronization to complete.

-- Remove Azure Data Box object storage from Veeam Backup & Replication, as described in Removing Object Storage Repository.
+- Remove Azure Data Box object storage from the backup infrastructure, as described in section Removing Object Storage Repository.